Your guide to retiring from the NHS in Scotland

 If you’re in active employment and wish to claim your pension, contact your employer and they’ll provide your application form.

-If you’ve left NHS employment and have preserved benefits, download your application form and complete and submit Part 1.
+If you’ve left NHS employment and have preserved benefits, download the application form - NHS:RET on our Forms page and complete and submit Part 1.
 You’ll also have to include a photocopy of your birth certificate with your completed application form.